 For more information contact: Professor Lucy McNeece Lucy.email@example.com

 The Spanish Club is organized by Graduate students in the Spanish section of the Modern and Classical Languages and its main function is to create a space where students learning Spanish have the opportunity to practice and use the Spanish they learn in the classroom as well as to meet other students who are interested in Latinamerican and Spanish culture.
 One of the activities organized on a weekly or bi-weekly basis is a meeting generally conducted by a TA in which they talk in Spanish discussing a particular topic.
 They also organize movies and dinners or other types of activities.

 For more information contact: Professor Miguel Gomes firstname.lastname@example.org

-Job Search/Resume An experience abroad looks very attractive on a resume.
+An experience abroad looks very attractive on a resume.
 This shows the potential employer that you have skills in adaptability, intercultural competence, resourcefulness, and possibly a second language.
 You may find that your experience abroad has left you wanting more.
-Visit the UConn career center for employment opportunities abroad.
-Another wonderful resource is the magazine, Transitions Abroad, designed for those interested in living, working or volunteering abroad.
+Visit the UConn Center for Career Development for help articulating how your experience abroad can help you in your career search.
+Another wonderful resource is Transitions Abroad, a magazine designed for those interested in living, working or volunteering abroad.